View the most popular items in our shop

 Pilgrim souvenirs were bought by medieval pilgrims as mementoes of the pious journeys they took to visit shrines in England and abroad.
 These objects were also believed to protect their wearers from harm and to heal the sick.
 Before specially-made souvenirs were manufactured, pilgrims would often chip pieces off holy shrines, which could lead to irreparable damage.
 The solution was the make cheap metal souvenirs, which were mass-produced in moulds.
 Records show that pilgrim badges cost about a penny for a dozen by the 15th century.

 In the second half of the 12th century in Western Europe pewter ampullae and other metal souvenirs started to be made.
 Badges became the most popular type of souvenir from the 14th century onwards.
 Souvenirs often depicted the saint or the relic at the shrine.
 They were sold by specialist makers from stalls outside the church door or from shops lining the nearby streets.
 Pilgrims attached the badges to their hats or cloaks or wore them round their necks.
 Badges could even be sown into the pages of prayer books.
 When they got them home pilgrims could nail their souvenirs up as an aid to worship (some have nail holes in that suggest this).
-However, so many badges have been found on the banks of the River Thames where they have been preserved in the waterlogged soil.
+Many badges have been found on the banks of the River Thames where they have been preserved in the waterlogged soil.
 They may have been thrown away as rubbish or accidentally lost.
 Some people have suggested that badges were ritually thrown into the river but this theory is now disputed.

 For more detailed information about pilgrim souvenirs and pilgrimage, see the following books:

 Spencer, B, 2010, Medieval Finds from Excavations in London 7: Pilgrim Souvenirs & Secular Badges, Boydell Press